How to Craft an Impressive Management Project Report?

 WRITING THE DISSERTATION/RESEARCH PROPOSAL:

 Writing a management research proposal must mention the topic that refers to the relevant topics emerging in the field of management.
-It should relate to the present scenario and should be able to add value to the society.
+It should relate to the present scenario and should be able to add value to society.

 Before beginning with the writing task, you need to pick a project topic that is feasible, which means ‘do-able’ in the short time that you have.